modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-1.md

 The kinetic theory of gases introduced concepts such as collision probability, mean free path, energy equipartition and velocity distribution.
 Nevertheless, these concepts are not enough to explain the irreversibility of macroscopic phenomena.
 According to Boltzmann, the irreversibility of the movement of the particles in a gas needs to be approached statistically; that is, by considering a very large number of particles and calculating average values.

 It was Boltzmann who established the connection between the macroscopic states that thermodynamics describes and the microscopic states that statistical mechanics deals with.
 For example, the entropy (S) of the system is a macroscopic variable that is a function of three variables: energy (E), volume (V), and number of particles (N).
-These variables are related to the number of microscopic configurations or possible states (Ω) such that the entropy is the function $S(E,N,V) = k_Blog(Ω)$, where $k_B$ is a Boltzmann constant.
+These variables are related to the number of microscopic configurations or possible states (Ω) such that the entropy is the function $S(E,N,V) = k_Blog(Ω)$, where $k_B$ is the Boltzmann constant.

 ### The laws of Thermodynamics.